AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/content-fragments.md

 >[!NOTE]
 >
->* Paging is impacted by the order to the jcr query result set.
-By default it uses `jcr:path` to make sure the order is always the same.
-If a different sort order is used, and if that sorting cannot be done at jcr query level, then there will be a negative performance impact as the paging cannot be done in memory.
+>* Paging requires a stable sort order to work correctly across multiple queries requesting different pages of the same result set.
+By default it uses the repository path of each item of the result set to make sure the order is always the same.
+If a different sort order is used, and if that sorting cannot be done at jcr query level, then there will be a negative performance impact as the entire result set must be loaded into memory before the pages can be determined.
 >
 >* The higher the offset, the more time it will take to skip the items from the complete jcr query result set.
 An alternative solution for large result sets is to use the Paginated query with `first` and `after` method.